 While the preparatory process of the wedding, it is worth remembering wedding etiquette.
 There is a set of rules that you have to pay attention to when planning the event.
 Let’s discuss them now:

 1. Invitations.
 What should one include in the invitation card?
 It is necessary to specify the following information: the names of the groom and the bride, the name of the guest, the date of the wedding, the venue of the ceremony and/or the banquet and time of their beginning, a dress code, etc. When should you give wedding invitations?
-According to the generally accepted rule, this should be done in 2-3 months.
+According to the generally accepted rule, this should be done at least 2-3 months prior to the event.

 3. Newlyweds’ kisses.
 The chants of “Now a kiss!” certainly oblige the bride and the groom to merge in a sweet kiss to the joy of all guests.
 But do not forget that a large number of people are looking at you: parents, grandparents, friends.
 Moreover, the camera is always directed at you.
 Don't get too excited.
 Leave the hottest kisses for the first wedding night – during the wedding, more delicate lip touches will be appropriate.